 “Sometimes you have to think outside the box,” Rubert says.
 “Move things around.
 Try something different.
 Change the flow of traffic.
 Switch the positions of the fire pit and the pool.”

-5. A Professional Landscape Design is Useful Down the Road
+5. That Design is Useful Down the Road

-Don’t toss that design just because your landscaping is installed.
+Don’t toss your landscape design just because your landscaping is installed.
 It’s helpful long after your first pool party.

 “The design is important, so you don’t lose the vision,” Rubert says.
 It reminds everybody to continue to stick to the plan.